jorgediazjr/dials-dev20191018/SplitSpotsDocumentation.md

         and prints out the results

         filename: optional, str
-                the filename should be the one outputted from dials.import
+                the filename should be the one outputted from dials.import ( import.expt or imported_experiments.json )

-8.
+8. get_file(filename=None)

+        this function finds the correct file outputted from dials.import if filename is equal to None

+        filename: optional
+                this could be imported.expt or imported_experiments.json

+        returns the correct filename to use for extraction of data

+9.